BenD2525/noughts-and-crosses/README.md

 - No bugs remaining

 ### Validator Testing
-- No errors were return from PEP8
+- No errors were returned from PEP8

 ## Deployment
 This project was deployed using Code Institute's mcok terminal for Heroku.